Failed experiment or blood and guts classic? Remembering Paramount’s initial punt at a marquee killer

 Mihalka’s first impressions were on point.
-My Bloody Valentine was unique compared with its commercial competitors; perhaps to its detriment.
+My Bloody Valentine was unique compared with its commercial competitors, and perhaps to its detriment.
 On the surface it’s all very conventional, but a few narrative tweaks may have worked against it at the box office.
 When you think ‘slasher’ you immediately have visions of a masked killer with a particularly devastating weapon, a steaming pile of eviscerated victims quivering in their wake.
 The notoriously graphic My Bloody Valentine certainly delivers in those terms, but there’s no summer camp setting here, no leafy suburbia in sight.
 This isn’t your standard teen fare.
 It’s light on sex, almost bereft of nudity, our killer not looking to decimate a picture-perfect idyll full of bright, young hopefuls.
 Exploitative slasher fare this may be, but My Bloody Valentine has one coal miner boot planted very firmly in reality.

 Well, that’s too bad.
 Nobody told him to go out to the west coast.
 It’s not my fault he couldn’t make it on his own.
 But now that he’s back here, he’s my son and he’s working in the mine.Mayor Hanniger

 My Bloody Valentine was released on February 11, 1981.
 Then the worst post-World War II economic downturn, Reagan’s recession began in 1980, unemployment levels peaking by December 1982 at an eye-watering 10.8%.
 For the first time in decades, a generation were facing the prospect of no real future or financial security.
 The movie’s dreary aesthetic certainly reflects that mood, and thanks to evolving mechanization and a higher awareness of the health risks involved, coal mining was no longer a profession you could hang your hard hat on.
-The fact that the movie’s doomed cast are young adults grinding out a living in the murky, dust-ridden catacombs of industrial Canada no doubt had a negative bearing on the film’s popularity among the teen demographic, but it makes for one hell of a setting.
+The fact that the movie’s doomed cast are young adults grinding out a living in the murky, dust-ridden catacombs of industrial Canada no doubt had a negative bearing on the film’s popularity among the teen demographic, particularly in the US, but it makes for one hell of a setting.
 Whether purposeful or a mere by-product of the film’s desired location, our killer’s coal mining gear acts as a fantastic metaphor for a doomed generation born into a dying industry.